ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

 Ray Train saves results and checkpoints at a persistent storage location.
 Per default, this is a local directory in ``~/ray_results``.

+This directory will also contain logs generated on the driver, such as CSV and JSON logs of the result, and logs that can be read using TensorBoard.

-This default setup is sufficient for single-node setups or distributed training without :ref:`fault tolerance <train-fault-tolerance>`.
+The default setup with a local directory is sufficient for single-node setups or distributed training without :ref:`fault tolerance <train-fault-tolerance>`.
 When you want to utilize fault tolerance, require access to shared data, or are training on spot instances, it is recommended to set up a remote persistent storage location.